 A public meeting is held, and is quite well attended.
 People are canvassed for their sighting stories.
 There are a few volunteers – an old lady that looks like she stepped out of a Gary Larson cartoon and a mumbly elderly man tell their stories.

 Nimoy says that moving images reflected in the water can be deceiving.
-I expect that this means that the next story is of someone who thought they saw the monster but realised that they were wrong, but instead it’s about someone who thought he saw a log but it was Ogopogo.
+I expect that this means that the next story is of someone who thought they saw the monster but realised that they were wrong, but instead it’s about someone who thought he saw a log but it turned out to be Ogopogo.
 Touché.
 Another elderly couple say they saw the monster.

 I wonder when they held this meeting?
-I’m guessing during work hours, since there don’t seem to be any younger people there.
+I’m guessing during work hours, since there don’t seem to be any people there below retirement age.